 Sound engineers must know that music is not just for musicians.
 If you wish to make a career in the Music industry as a recording engineer or mixing engineer then having some knowledge of music will help you a lot.
 Employers expect basic knowledge of music theory from their sound engineers.
 Knowing the fundamentals of tuning, timing, and harmony is essential for a sound engineer.

 Sound engineering may look like a glamorous field because you might find yourself working with celebrities.
 But dig deeper and you will realize that employers need you to understand that you will be working in an industry infamous for long hours, close-to-impossible deadlines, and immense pressure.
 You should be a survivor to be able to navigate your way through this industry.

 Sound engineers are expected to be quick thinkers.
 They should be able to solve problems and solve them fast.
 Remember you are dealing with sophisticated equipment and software and you will run into complex sound engineering problems from time to time.
 While your employers won’t hold that against you, they do expect you to think on your feet and come up with a resolution fast.

 Last, but not the least, your employers expect you to be passionate about music.
 You don’t have to be Mozart in waiting because then you are clearly in the wrong profession, but you should have a keen interest and a keener ear for music and melody.

 No sound engineering course, however good, can teach you these skills.
 These are things you need to learn on your own, and character traits that you need to develop over time, if you want to make it as a sound engineer.
-Of course, apart from the aforementioned ones, employers obviously also expect you to have a good educational base in sound engineering, which Seamedu School of Pro-Expressionism takes care of with its degree and diploma courses!
+Of course, apart from the aforementioned ones, employers obviously also expect you to have a good educational base in sound engineering, which Seamedu School of Pro-Expressionism takes care of with its sound engineering degree courses in Bengaluru, Chandigarh, Pune and diploma courses in Mumbai!